 Conclusion

-Keywords: Thrips invasion, insecticide resistance, virus transmission, biological control, global pest management
+Keywords: thrips invasion, insecticide resistance, virus transmission, biological control, global pest management.